Aleh-Mudrak/urban/ReadMe.md

 Deploy configuration files you can find in folder `urban/deploy-app/`

-* deploy.yml - Deploy the application
+* `deploy.yml` - Deploy the application
-* ingress.yml - Ingress service to connect the application from the Internet
+* `ingress.yml` - Ingress service to connect the application from the Internet
-* promMetrics.yml - Deploy a pod to get metrics from the application
+* `promMetrics.yml` - Deploy a service-monitor to get metrics from the application
-* service.yml - Service to connect the applicastion pods
+* `service.yml` - Service to connect the applicastion pods

 </br><details><summary>Deploy results</summary>